The Case Against Flame Retardants in Furniture – Part One

 I’ll put together various bits and pieces that may add to the overall picture; again, with the aim that anyone reading it can make up their own minds.
 I’m not claiming this page will be exhaustive but it should be a good starting place.

 In the lead up to the ‘88 regulations, there was much pressure from the fire services and MPs such as Tony Blair to reduce the numbers of house fires started in upholstered furniture.
 It’s generally accepted that the fire in the Woolworths Manchester store in 1979 that killed 10 people played a huge role in bringing in the regulations.
 The person who led the inquiry into that fire was firefighter Bob Graham.
 When Mr Graham retired from the fire services he went to work for the European Flame Retardants Association, a strong advocate for the use of FRs in furniture.
 He campaigned for many years to get the European Commission to raise furniture flammability standards in Europe to UK levels, which would have provided a huge new market for the FR industry.
+He very nearly succeeded, too, but eventually the Commission decided that it was not convinced that flame retardants were as harmless as the industry made out, and they opted to keep EU furniture relatively chemical-free.

-It's very difficult to find online many details of the Woolworths fire Inquiry, but there is evidence that there were five fires in Woolworths stores in the 70s.
+It's very difficult to find online many details of the Woolworths fire Inquiry, but there is evidence that there were five fires altogether in Woolworths stores in the 70s.
 One was just a month after the Manchester fire, this time in a pile of pillows.
 When the regulations came in, they included fire resistant requirements for pillow fillings.
-No one is able to say why, when no other bedding was included, but the result is that we are all sleeping with our heads next to a lot of FRs.
+No one is able to say why, when no other bedding was included, but the result is that we are all sleeping with our heads close to a lot of FRs.

 * See Richard Hull/Anna Stec's paper in Chemosphere Dec.
 2017 – piece below with link*.
 Canadian TV also ran tests with FR-treated and non-treated upholstered chairs to find only around a minute's difference in them fully catching fire.
-And a recent UK TV programme looking at the benefits of sprinklers inadvertently proved the case against FRs, i.e. it set light to a typical bedroom set-up and regardless of the FRs in the mattress, the entire room was aflame within 3 minutes.
+And a recent BBC TV programme looking at the benefits of sprinklers inadvertently proved the case against FRs, i.e. it set light to a typical bedroom set-up and regardless of the FRs in the mattress, the entire room was aflame within 3 minutes.

 What is the proof that FRs work with regard to the Furniture Regulations?